Focusing

 Focusing.

 I get letters from beginners who are having a bit of trouble finding or seeing details on objects in their telescopes.
-Rarely it is because they are trying to use the Barlow without an eyepiece, or no eyepiece is in the drawtube, or they are trying to use a refractor without the diagonal.
-These are simple 'fixes' which require adding elements into the optical train of the scope.
+Rarely it is because they are trying to use the Barlow without an eyepiece, or no eyepiece is in the drawtube, or they are trying to use a refractor without the diagonal, or a Newtonian with a diagonal!
+These are simple 'fixes' which require adding or removing elements into the optical train of the scope.

 It could be a genuine problem with the scope, like a refractor who's Object Glass elements have been replaced backwards, or the Newtonian that is way our of collimation, or simply that they have the telescope on the mount upside down and they're looking at the ground!
-(Each of these situations will ALL be discussed later on this page).
+(These situations will ALL be discussed later on this page).

 But, much more often, it's because they haven't focussed properly.